atc-project/atc-react/docs/index.md

 ![](images/logo_v2.png)

-The RE&CT Framework is designed for accumulating, describing and categorizing Incident Response techniques.
+The RE&CT Framework is designed for accumulating, describing and categorizing actionable Incident Response techniques.

 The main use cases are: